-A third-grade teacher in Minnesota donated a kidney to her school custodian
+A third-grade teacher in Minnesota donated a kidney to her school’s custodian

 “I felt in my heart, from the very beginning, that this was my thing,” said Durga, who has three children and raises chickens and rabbits.
 “Once I decided that, yes, I’m going to donate to Pat, I felt really good about it, and I was at peace with it throughout the entire thing.”

-She had grown fond of the Mertens, often bringing daisies and roses from her garden to them when she picked up her children — 11-year-old Rhone, 9-year-old Dean and 7-year-old Rosemarie — when they were in day care.
+She had grown fond of the Mertenses, often bringing daisies and roses from her garden to them when she picked up her children — Rhone, 11; Dean, 9; and Rosemarie, 7 — when they were in day care.

-To determine whether she was a match, Durga completed tests from her home, since hospitals limited non-covid patients due to the pandemic.
-In June, she learned she was a match.
+To determine whether she was a match, Durga completed tests from her home, because hospitals limited non-coronavirus patients because of the pandemic.
+In June, she learned that she was a match.

-Upon learning the news that summer evening, Durga jumped out of her white minivan in front of the Mertens’ South Haven, Minn., home, wearing a black tank top that read “DONOR” on the front.
-Mertens said he usually isn’t emotional, but he cried and hugged her.
+Upon learning the news that summer evening, Durga jumped out of her white minivan in front of the Mertenses’ home in South Haven, Minn., wearing a black tank top that read “DONOR” on the front.
+Mertens said that he usually isn’t emotional, but that he cried and hugged her.
 Durga also created a GoFundMe for Mertens’s dialysis treatment.

 Less than a month later, on July 3, Mertens was nervous driving to M Health Fairview University of Minnesota Medical Center in Minneapolis.
 When he arrived, though, Durga’s composure calmed his nerves, he said.
 Before her surgery on the fourth floor, Durga insisted on speaking with Mertens.
-Hospital staff didn’t comply right away, but after multiple requests, she was able to talk to Mertens and assure him the transplant would be successful.
-Durga was right.
+Hospital staff members didn’t comply right away, but after multiple requests, she was able to talk to him and assure him that the transplant would be successful.
+She was right.

 When they spoke again that night after surgery, Mertens couldn’t stop calling Durga an angel.

-“I told Erin, when I first woke up out of surgery, it was nothing I’ve ever felt before,” said Mertens.
+“I told Erin, when I first woke up out of surgery, it was nothing I’ve ever felt before,” he said.
 “It was a new life.”

 Durga and Mertens recovered in time to begin the school year in August, when students welcomed Mertens with a poster they each signed.
 Whenever she has a chance, Durga goes out of her way to find Mertens — usually hard at work near a bathroom or the cafeteria — to chat.
 Durga said their bond grew stronger after surgery.
-Almost every day, they check on each other, especially now in the pandemic when they both know many people are struggling with mental health issues.
+Almost every day, they check on each other, especially now in the pandemic when they know many people are struggling with mental health issues.

 Mertens has returned to his favorite activities, such as deer hunting, building bird houses and driving his red Ram truck.
-He’s more thankful to spend time with his three children, seven grandchildren and his yellow Labrador, knowing his luck could have split the other way.
+He’s more thankful to spend time with his three children, seven grandchildren and his yellow Labrador, knowing his luck could have gone the other way.

 Kimball Elementary shifted to online learning Nov.
-16 after some staff tested positive for the coronavirus, but Mertens is still required to come in and sanitize the school.
-Durga was home quarantining for two weeks after a possible covid exposure, but she went back to work this week in the building, where she prefers to teach virtually.
+16 after some staff members tested positive for the coronavirus, but Mertens is still required to come in and sanitize the school.
+Durga was home quarantining for two weeks after a possible coronavirus exposure, but she went back to work this week in the building, where she prefers to teach virtually.

-Mertens sent Durga flowers at Thanksgiving and still calls her to thank her, but he admits he is at a loss to truly express his gratitude.
+Mertens sent Durga flowers at Thanksgiving and still calls her to thank her, but he acknowledges that he is at a loss to truly express his gratitude.
 His wife tries to find the words.

-“She’s our miracle; our angel,” said Lynda Mertens.
+“She’s our miracle, our angel,” Lynda Mertens said.
 “We’ll forever be grateful for her.”

 Read more: